terrablue/theanswerisc/content/blog/Hello, C!.md

-the relative proximity to hardware that keeps people coming back to C. This blog is not about trying to diminish those worthy efforts, or saying there are no problems in C we can fix by using better tools, but it is also in recognition that is important to properly understand the tools we already have, and that are the significant underpinnings of our technological stack.
+the relative proximity to hardware that keeps people coming back to C. This blog is not about trying to diminish those worthy efforts, or saying there are no problems in C we can fix by using better tools, but it is also in recognition that it is important to properly understand the tools we already have, and that are the significant underpinnings of our technological stack.

 As for my perspective, I like the simplicity of the language and that, while